Are Black Diamonds Really Diamonds?

 The Truth, Myths & Insider Insights From True Sanity Founder Amit Jhalani

-Few gemstones spark as much curiosity—and misunderstanding—as black diamonds.
+Few gemstones spark as much curiosity and misunderstanding as black diamonds.
 Are they real?
 Are they rare?
 Are they treated?
 Are they even diamonds at all?

 For most people, the mystery around black diamonds runs deeper than the color itself.
 But for True Sanity founder Amit Jhalani, the story of black diamonds is deeply personal.
 He has been selling them since 1996, long before they became a trend in bridal jewelry, fashion jewelry, and collectors' circles.
 He was one of the first jewelers in the U.S. market to seriously explore both natural and treated black diamonds.